 In this architecture, the License Manager is the single point of failure so we recommend setting up a secondary License Manager and make all the Denodo Platform servers to connect to them using a load balancer, not directly.

 The License Manager supports the active-passive.
-This means that the load balancer has to be configured to redirect all the requests to the primary License Manager; and if the secondary License Manager fails, to send the requests to the secondary License Manager.
+This means that the load balancer has to be configured to redirect all the requests to the primary License Manager; and if the primary License Manager fails, to send the requests to the secondary License Manager.

 To do this, follow these steps: